MarathonLabs/marathon/docs/_posts/2018-11-19-downloading.md

 {% endtab %}
 {% endtabs %}

-You also need to add the following to your settings.gradle(.kts):
+You also need to add the following to your settings.gradle(.kts) if you're using an old version before 0.8.0:

 ```kotlin
 pluginManagement {